-How up to date is your database of Kidsgrove solicitors on the UBS conveyancing panel?
-Do UBS send you an updated list?
+How up to date is your search tool for Kidsgrove conveyancing solicitors on the Co-operative conveyancing panel?
+Do Co-operative send you an updated list?

-Kidsgrove conveyancing firms themselves provide us confirmation that they are on the UBS conveyancing panel as opposed to being supplied with a list from UBS directly.
+Kidsgrove conveyancing firms themselves provide us confirmation that they are on the Co-operative conveyancing panel as opposed to being supplied with a list from Co-operative directly.

 We wish to acquire a newly converted apartment in Kidsgrove with a residential mortgage from The Mortgage Works.We like our Kidsgrove conveyancing solicitor but The Mortgage Works advised that her practice is not listed on their "panel".
 It seems we are left with little choice but to instruct a The Mortgage Works panel solicitor or keep our preferred solicitor and fork out for one of their panel ones to act for them.
 This seems very unfair; is there anything we can do?